 'Three Strikes' Sentencing Laws

-The enactment of this law was supposed to ensure that repeat offenders of serious crimes — like first-degree murder and not simple misdemeanors — would be locked up to keep the public safe.
+The goal of this law is to keep the public safe by locking up repeat offenders of serious crimes.
+These crimes include offenses like first-degree murder rather than simple misdemeanors.
 In turn, the crime rate was predicted to decrease.

 The Violent Crime Control and Law Enforcement Act of 1994 requires mandatory life imprisonment for certain convicted felons found guilty in federal court of a serious violent offense.
 States then began to enact statutes based on this federal law.
 California, for example, enacted the "Three Strikes and You're Out" law following the murders of Kimber Reynolds and Polly Klaas.